mallmen/quay-ocp-olm-mirror/README_quay.md

 ## Disconnected Prerequisites

 1. If Quay will be running on a disconnected host, the required images for Postgresql, Redis, and Quay must be pre-loaded into the local podman registry.
+Adjust image versions as desired.

 On an internet connected host:
 ```